-To my constituency assistants in Kimmirut, Olucie Tikivik, and Peesee Ezekiel in Kinngait, I thank you for serving South Baffin with me.
+I would also like to thank my constituency assistants in Kimmirut, Olucie Tikivik, and Peesee Ezekiel in Kinngait.
+I thank you for serving South Baffin with me.

-Mr. Speaker and members, in closing, I would like to acknowledge and appreciate the support and commitment from my family and my number one supporter, my wife, Emily and our children, who I would not be here without.
+Mr. Speaker and members, in closing, I would like to acknowledge and appreciate the support and commitment from my family and my number one supporter, my wife, Emily, and our children, who I would not be here without.